acuparse/acuparse/README.md

 # Features:
 * **Your weather data belongs to you, stored on your OWN server.**
-* Showcase live camera images and send them to Weather Underground.
+* Display live camera images, send them to Weather Underground, and link from other sites.
 * Uploads weather data from your 5N1 or a Tower/5N1 to external providers.
 * Customize barometer readings.
 * Display data in both &#8457; and &#8451;.
 Selectable default.